ingokuba/swing-chat/DOCUMENTATION.md

 # What it does <a name="1"><a/>

 This project demonstrates a chat application on one local computer.
-Once the project is build and started, there is a so called "Main Window".
-It provides a method for new 'users' to join the chat.
+Once the project is built and started, there is a so called "Main Window".
+It provides a method for new users to join the chat.
 After inserting a name which is not yet taken by another user and confirmation, a new window will open, showing the chat client for the new user.
 Each client window has a list with all active users in the top left.
 The user of that window<sup>1</sup> can select who sould receive the next message he/she sends.
 On the top right side one can manage groups.
 A group contains all currently selected users.
 The user can see all the groups he is part of.
 So, by clicking on a group the just described list of usernames will be auto-selected according to the group. **For the same selection of users** two groups can't have the same name.